DandyLyons/notes/content/Library/The Bible (WEB)/59 - James/James-04.md

 But he gives more grace.
 Therefore it says, "God resists the proud, but gives grace to the humble."

 ###### v7
-Be subject therefore to God.
-Resist the devil, and he will flee from you.
+Be subject therefore to God. [[Resist the devil]], and he will flee from you.

 ###### v8
 Draw near to God, and he will draw near to you.
 Cleanse your hands, you sinners.
 Purify your hearts, you double-minded.